NapaValleyPhotographicSociety.org

 Exhibit Chair Terry Smith organized the event with help from NVPS members and others: Suzanne and Bob Conner, Carolyn Younger, Kathryne Bandrowski, Betty Malmgren, Marissa Carlisle and Nick Orndorff.
 Before the show Betty, Carolyn and Phil Venable acted as mentors for first-time exhibitors.

-For those who didn't have a chance to enter this first of three exhibits, another opportunity is coming in October.
-The club's annual show was held the folowing month at Jessel Gallery.
-The theme of the juried exhibit was "Reality Meets Imagination."
+For those who didn't have a chance to enter this first of three exhibits, another opportunity is coming in October when the club's annual show will be held at Jessel Gallery.
+The theme of the juried exhibit is "Reality Meets Imagination."

 The Greene's photo gallery is open to the public Mondays through Fridays, 11 a.m. to 7 p.m., and Saturdays, 11 a.m. to 5 p.m.